 If you need help implementing a structured interview process, please contact us.

-You have one more very important step in hiring top performing sales people; that is creating a successful onboarding process.
+You have one more crucial step in hiring top-performing salespeople: creating a successful onboarding process.
 We will address that in our final post for this series.